nuxt/website-v2/content/en/guides/configuration-glossary/configuration-components.md

 - Type: `Boolean`
 - Default: `true`

-Prefix component name by its path
+Prefix component name by its path.

 #### watch

 - Type: `Boolean`
 - Default: `true`

-Watch specified `path` for changes, including file additions and file deletions.
+Watch the specified `path` for changes, including file additions and file deletions.

 #### transpile

 - Type: `Boolean`
 - Default: `'auto'`

-Transpile specified `path` using [`build.transpile`](https://nuxtjs.org/api/configuration-build#transpile), by default (`'auto'`) it will set `transpile: true` if `node_modules/` is in `path`.
+Transpile specified `path` using [`build.transpile`](https://nuxtjs.org/api/configuration-build#transpile).
+By default (`'auto'`) it will set `transpile: true` if `node_modules/` is in `path`.

 #### level

 - Type: `Number`
 - Default: `0`

-Level are use to define a hint when overwriting the components which have the same name in two different directories, this is useful for theming.
+Levels are used to define allow overwriting components that have the same name in two different directories.
+This can be useful for library authors who want to allow users to override their components, or for custom themes.

 ```js
 export default {